 - 2.2.8 The minimum construction period for a single-phase development is expected to be 12 months and maximum 24 months.
-Depending on the requirement for preliminary works and time period for discharge of requirements, the start of construction may be in Q2 2021 or later in the year.
-Assuming a Q2 start and a minimum 12 month programme, this would be generally as follows. - of causeway and construction access roads, start of gas pipeline trenching; - equipment; connection of gas supply pipeline and electricity export cables; - and permanent access road; and - end of Q1 2022: facility is available for operation.
+Depending on the requirement for preliminary works and time period for discharge of requirements, the start of construction may be in Q2 20242 or later in the year.
+Assuming a Q2 start and a minimum 12 month programme, this would be generally as follows. - Q2-Q3 20242: main development site preparation and ground works, construction of causeway and construction access roads, start of gas pipeline trenching; - Q4 20242: construction/installation of gas engines, batteries and associated equipment; connection of gas supply pipeline and electricity export cables; - Q4 20242 Q1 20223: commissioning and energisation; completion of landscaping and permanent access road; and - end of Q1 20223: facility is available for operation.